UPPMAX/R-python-julia-matlab-HPC/docs/matlab/slurmMatlab.rst

       >> configCluster

    Be sure to choose "cosmos" when prompted.
+After this, you can use the Cluster Profile Manager to add to or refine submission parameters.

 **Example (HPC2N):**